248.AI

 Technical & Editorial

-Monospace typography, structured grids, dense information hierarchy.
-A brand that reads like a well-designed research paper — all substance, no ornament.
-Precise, but potentially cold and inaccessible for a broad audience.
+Monospace, structured grids, dense hierarchy.
+Reads like a research paper.
+Precise, but cold for a broad audience.

 Direction B